GSA/digitalgov.gov/content/events/2020/10/2020-10-15-uswds-monthly-call-october-2020.md

 ---
-title: 'USWDS October Monthly Call: Deceptive Design Patterns (or "Dark Patterns")'
-deck: Deceptive design patterns—also known as "Dark Patterns”—are techniques used in websites and apps to trick people into taking specific unintended actions (like, signing up for things they didn't mean to).
-In this talk, Ron Bronson from 18F will uncover some of these tricks, and show what we all can do to assure that deceptive design patterns stay out of the sites we build.
+title: USWDS Monthly Call - October 2020
+deck: Deceptive design patterns—also known as "Dark Patterns”
 kicker: USWDS
-summary: >-
-  Deceptive design patterns—also known as "Dark Patterns”—are techniques used in websites and apps to trick people into taking specific unintended actions (like, signing up for things they didn't mean to).
-In this talk, Ron Bronson from 18F will uncover some of these tricks, and show what we all can do to assure that deceptive design patterns stay out of the sites we build.
+summary: In this talk, we will uncover some of these tricks, and show what we all can do to assure that deceptive design patterns stay out of the sites we build.

-  We'll also hear the latest news and updates from the U.S. Web Design System.
 host: U.S. Web Design System
 event_organizer: Digital.gov
 registration_url: https://www.eventbrite.com/e/uswds-monthly-call-deceptive-design-patterns-or-dark-patterns-registration-124140139499